SPAAM-community/AncientMetagenomeDir/assets/documentation/samples/README.md

 ![check_dataset](https://github.com/spaam-community/AncientMetagenomeDir/workflows/check_dataset/badge.svg)

 This page describes columns definitions for all lists.
+Icons indicate columns that are specific to specific columns.

+- 🏺: anthropogenic ancient metagenomes
+- 🏞: environmental ancient metagenomes
+- 🧫: host-associated ancient metagenomes
+- 🦠: host-associated ancient single genomes

 Numeric fields (e.g. latitude), can be filled with `NA` to indicate 'no reported value'.
 Free text fields (e.g. `geo_loc_name`) can be indicated with `Unknown`, and restricted cateogory columns sometimes will have an `unknown` option.

 All column with 'defined categories' should be validated against